Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 * Adding more products and images to accessories page
 * Add a payment method for reserving a bike
 * Possibility to add a blog page to the site to engage the customers
-* Start a loyalty club to gather the bike interested people
+* Start a loyalty club to gather the bike interested people together

 ### Responsive